Newsletter Sign Up

 If you write lots of evergreen content, you NEED to use Google Trends.
 That way, you can see if a keyword is going to bring you traffic over the long haul… before you write a word of content.

-A powerful keyword tool that’s also easy to use.
+A powerful tool for keywords that’s also easy to use.

 KWFinder is quickly becoming one of my go-to keyword research tools.